DarvidTorres/mydocs/C/data types/types.md

-A data type is a family/collection of sets of *data values* and each member is a set of allowed operations on these values.
+A data type is a set of *data values* associated to a set of allowed operations on these values.

-The type of a variable determines how much space it occupies in storage and how the *bit pattern* stored is interpreted.
+The type of a [[variables|variable]] determines how much space it occupies in [[memory|storage]] and how the *bit pattern* stored is interpreted.

-- Basic Types: They are arithmetic types and are further classified into: (a) integer types and (b) floating-point types.
+- Basic Types: Arithmetic types and are further classified into:
+	- integer types
+	- floating-point types
-- Enumerated types: They are again arithmetic types and they are used to define variables that can only assign certain discrete integer values throughout the program.
+- Enumerated types: Arithmetic types used to define variables that can only assign certain discrete integer values throughout the program.
-- The type void: The type specifier void indicates that no value is available.
+- The type [[void]]: The type specifier void indicates that no value is available.
-- Derived types: They include (a) Pointer types, (b) Array types, (c) Structure types, (d) Union types and (e) Function types.
+- Derived types:
+	- Pointer types
+	- Array types
+	- Structure types
+	- Union types
+	- Function types

 # range

-1 byte consists of 8 bits of memory.
+1 byte consists of 8 bits of [[memory]].

 Consider a byte as a sequence of 8 place-holders (bits), where each bit can hold either 0 or 1 (as each memory bit can only be set to an *on* or *off* state).
-There are $2^8$ or 256 distinct combinations of 0's and 1's, and we can use each 8-bit combination to represent a different value.
+There are $2^8$ or 256 distinct combinations of 0's and 1's in 8 bits of memory, and we can use each 8-bit combination to represent a different *value*.

 Example: